IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-2a.md

 ## 2.8 Generating output
 After you obtain the data, you are ready to produce output.
-In our case we will just print the data to standard output using the `for_each` transform.
+In our case, we will just print the data to standard output using the `for_each` transform.

 Print to output by entering the following code at the Python prompt: